 Unlimited Kilometres Special

-Kilometre Package Special
+1000 Free Kilometre Package Special

 Convenience Kits, Additional Drivers, and U.S. Travel Special

-This special includes up to 6 convenience kits, up to 2 additional drivers ($10 per day) and U.S. travel charges ($10 per day).
-This special will save Guests up to $720!
-BOOKING CODE (cds)
+This special includes up to 6 convenience kits ($95.00 per person normal value), up to 2 additional drivers ($5.00 per person per day) and US travel charges ($10.00 per day) – a total saving of up to $740.00.

 Northern Surcharge Special